StrataVision 3D

 StrataVision 3D is a comprehensive 3D computer graphics software package developed by Strata.
-Features include primitives-based modeling with texturising, keyframe animation, raytrace and later radiosity rendering under the name of Raydiosity.
+Features include primitives-based modeling with texturing, keyframe animation, raytrace and later radiosity rendering under the name of Raydiosity.

 It is notable for being part of the first wave of 3D graphics in desktop publishing.
 One particular milestone was rendering the environment in the blockbuster game Myst entirely using StrataVision.
 The multimedia novel, Sinkha, and the Warner Bros 3D Looney Tunes Project were also created initially using this software.

 History

 StrataVision was released as the first product of the Strata company in 1989 to facilitate professional 3D graphics on regular desktop Macs.
 In 1993, StudioPro was added to the product line, with StrataVision remaining a reduced-feature "light" version.

 In May 2000, the Strata product lineup was consolidated into Strata 3D which is still developed to this day.

 Features

 At the time, StrataVision and StrataStudio Pro offered certain features found on dedicated workstations that had not available before on Macintosh.